muziejus/javascripting-english-major/_chapters/introduction.md

 the entire course.
 Nevertheless, this course is based on Marijn Haverbeke’s [*Eloquent JavaScript*](http://eloquentjavascript.net), which is written more for a programmer in mind.
-The order in which I present concepts is, not coincidentally, similar to Haberbeke’s, meaning the book is a useful companion.
+The order in which I present concepts is, not coincidentally, similar to Haverbeke’s, meaning the book is a useful companion.

 My own practice reveals the need I serve with this course.
 Most programming